findologic/plentymarkets-rest-exporter/README.md

-# plentymarkets-rest-exporter-new
+# Plentymarkets REST exporter

-Work in progress rewrite of findologic/plentymarkets-rest-export
+This is a work in progress rewrite of the findologic/plentymarkets-rest-export.